SierraTecnologia/payment-laravel/.github/ISSUE_TEMPLATE/5_Security_vulnerabilities.md

 PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY, SEE BELOW.

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via taylor@laravel.com.
+If you discover a security vulnerability within Laravel, please send an e-mail to Ricardo Sierra via taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.

 Public PGP Key: